utkarshsingh20520/E-kaksha-1/README.md

 # E-kaksha
-online virtual environment where an online classes can be held smoothly and in disciplined manner.
+This is an online Classroom with more enhanced features so that online classes can run smoothly.
+Its work is still pending .